martin-galajda/ML-soccer-data-project/README.md

 ## results/
 - The purpose of this directory is to observe obtained results (for match_result).
 It uses saved RData to present obtained results from cross-validation and test error from best model.

+# How to run

+## Requirements
+- R environment (RStudio preferably)

+## Steps
+- set root of the project as working directory (some scripts require that)
+- run the code

+## Interesting scripts to run
+- `validation/match_result/*.R` - scripts contain logic for feature selection, tuning parameters for different models.
+However, execution time is very big for some scripts (therefore they store results in `results/` directory after computing).
+- `results/match_results/validation/*.R` - scripts contain interpretation of results achieved by running scripts from `validation/match_result.R` scripts.
+They use saved RData from `results/match_results/saved_Rdata` directory.
+- `results/match_result/test_error_best_model.R` - script computing test error for best model for predicting match results
+- `results/match_result/compare_models.R` - script comparing different models for predicting match result and observing their respective CV-errors.